 How BEACON Calculates the Numbers in AAG Modules

 The difference between counting devices and events has important implications when comparing counts between AAG modules and counts on the Monitor and Assets pages.
-Counts on the Device Health, Flow Health and Gateway Health modules are based on the total number of events, whereas the Monitor page counts the total number of meters and the Assets page totals the number of endpoints.
+Counts on the Device Health, Flow Health, Gateway Health and Valve Health modules are based on the total number of events, whereas the Monitor page counts the total number of meters and the Assets page totals the number of endpoints.
 Additionally, when the Flow Health module sees no recent flow on both the low- and high-sides of a compound meter, each is included in the count.

 Leak detected totals in the Flow Health module and Export Data Service API counts will also differ.
 That is because Flow Health module Leak detected totals only count leaks of 1 gallon or more per hour in a 24-hour period.
 Export Data Service API leak exports include meters with leaks of less than 1 gallon per hour or more of flow for 24 consecutive hours.